|When you are old (1892)

 Traduzione ©Eugenio Montale 1984

 How far can a poet stray when translating a poem by another great poet?
 As far as his heart will take him, I believe.

 Let us start with a brief analysis of the poems:

-In the above poem Yeats uses specific poetic devices: form (3 stanzas of four lines each; 10 syllable metre); rhyme (abba, cddc, effe); caesuras (in lines 2,3, and 4, which slow the pace of the poem, and add to the mental imagery created of a tired elderly person along with the words words sleep, nodding, slowly, dream); anaphora (the word and, begins 7 lines); repetition (loved is repeated 4 times); alliteration and consonance (in the first stanza the repetition of the ‘s’ sound slows the pace, but also ‘g’ glad grace, and ‘l’ little sadly how love fled…); voice (a very personal account); and enjambment etc..
+In the above poem Yeats uses specific poetic devices: form (3 stanzas of four lines each; 10 syllable metre); rhyme (abba, cddc, effe); caesuras (in lines 2,3, and 4, which slow the pace of the poem and add to the imagery of a tired elderly person together with the words sleep, nodding, slowly, dream); anaphora (the word and, begins 7 lines); repetition (loved is repeated 4 times); alliteration and consonance (in the first stanza the repetition of the ‘s’ sound slows the pace, but also ‘g’ glad grace, and ‘l’ little sadly how love fled…); voice (a very personal account); and enjambment etc..